It’s official book release day!

 Other surprising stories include the nudist resort founded in 1934, the historic community of Jewish farmers, and the spectacular stained glass church that was unknowingly built in the shape of a fish by a famous architect.

 Secret Connecticut: A Guide to the Weird, Wonderful, and Obscure, is available wherever books are sold.
-Support your local bookstore, buy from Amazon or directly from me at stashamillshealy.com.
+Support your local bookstore, buy from Amazon (now in Kindle, too!) or directly from me at stashamillshealy.com.
 I’m so excited to share everything I learned!